IBM/knative-quarkus-bench/benchmarks/graph-bfs/README.md

      -H 'Content-Type: application/json' \
      -d '{"size":30, "debug":"true"}'
 ```
-This request creates a graph of 30 nodes, traversed it in BFS order, and returns the visited
+This request creates a graph of 30 nodes, traversed in BFS order, and returns the visited
 node list as a JSON string because `debug` parameter is set to `true`.